Peplink Settings to Get Started

 - Remove the device from the box

-- Attach any antennas to device
+- Attach any included paddle antennas to the device

 - Plug the device into power, and wait for the green lights to appear!